SUELYN-STEPHANI/AI-Quality-Lab/CASE-001-GPT-vs-Claude-vs-Gemini.md

 # CASE-001

-## Comparative Evaluation of Large Language Model Responses
+# Comparative Evaluation of AI Responses

-### Objective
+## Objective

-Evaluate how different Large Language Models respond to the same prompt using structured quality assessment criteria.
+Evaluate how three Large Language Models respond to the same prompt using structured quality assessment criteria.

----

-## Prompt

-> (Prompt to be evaluated)
+The purpose of this study is to compare response quality, factual reliability, clarity, instruction adherence, and overall usefulness.

 ---